TristanMenzinger/Mapnews/README.md

 ## Packages used
 #### Backend
 * SpaCy for Named Entity Recognition (NER)
-* Newspaper for fetching News articles
+* Newspaper3k for fetching News articles
 * HERE Maps for geocoding
 #### Frontend
 * Cloudflare Workers as the API & for hosting